learn-co-curriculum/review-map-state-to-props-readme/README.md

 ...
 ```

-Keeping our debugger in our __App__ component's render function, you can see
+When we hit the debugger in our __App__ component's render function, we can see
-that `this.props.orangePeel` now returns `['a', 'b', 'c']`.
-So now when we see
+that `this.props.orangePeel` now returns `['a', 'b', 'c']`, and no values are being
-the following code, perhaps we understand it a little better.
+returned from our state.
+So now when we see the following code, perhaps we understand
+it a little better.

 ```javascript
 // ./src/App.js